data2450/Assignments/Assignment2/README.md

 ```
-This should return a JSON response with the sentiment prediction.
+This should return a JSON response with the answer to the query
 ### Example Response:
 ```bash
 {